-- Red blood cells, which carry oxygen to the body
+- Red blood cells—carry oxygen to the body

-Because multiple myeloma affects blood production, complications of the disease typically relate to problems with blood function.
+ComplicationsComplications of multiple myeloma typically relate to problems with blood function.
 These complications include the following:

 - Increased risk of infection—Because there are not enough white cells to fight bacteria, viruses, and other microbes, infection is more likely.

-- Easy bleeding—Decreased production of platelets impairs blood clotting ability, leading to easy and prolonged bleeding.
+- Easy bleeding—Decreased production of platelets impairs blood-clotting ability.
+This leads to bleeding easily and for a long time.

 Alan R. Multiple myeloma.
 EBSCO Patient Education Reference Center website.
 Available at: http://www.ebscohost.com/pointOfCare/perc-about .
 Updated November 2009.
 Accessed February 22, 2010.

 Cancer Medicine .
 5th ed.
 Hamilton, Ontario: BC Decker Inc; 2000.